Black Friday Savings: Kling AI Offers 50% Off And Free Feature Upgrades

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) Beijing, China , Nov.
-18, 2024 (GLOBE NEWSWIRE) -- On November 11th, Kling AI, a trailblazer in AI-powered image and video generation, has announced sweeping upgrades to its user plans alongside its most significant Black Friday sale to date.
+BEIJING, CHINA - media OutReach Newswire - 21 November 2024 - On November 11th, Kling AI, a trailblazer in AI-powered image and video generation, has announced sweeping upgrades to its user plans alongside its most significant Black Friday sale to date.
 For the first time, users on basic plans now have access to advanced features, removing barriers for aspiring creators to harness professional-grade AI tools.

 This year, KLING AI is offering exclusive discounts and deals in celebration of Black Friday.
 All users can enjoy a 50% discount on the first-year subscription and can get 50% more Credits with any purchase.
 First-time users will unlock additional savings with three exclusive coupons.
 Visit Kling website or their X for details.